sunnysingh/sunnysingh.io/src/pages/blog/example-post/index.md

 background: "linear-gradient(to right, #ad5389, #3c1053)"
 ---

-import YouTubeEmbed from '../../../components/YouTubeEmbed';
-import TweetEmbed from '../../../components/TweetEmbed';
-import CodePenEmbed from '../../../components/CodePenEmbed';
+import { YouTubeEmbed, TweetEmbed, CodePenEmbed } from 'components';

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove